 Saving money on vacation is all about advance planning.
 Before you arrive at your destination, have a sense of what you want to do, where you want to shop, and how and when you want to dine out.

 Many museums and parks offer discounts or even free admission on certain days of the week.
 Membership services like AAA or AARP offer modest discounts on travel services.
-In some of the most popular vacation spots, aggregators like CityPASS sell discounted tickets to multiple attractions and tours that can save you money if you’re already planning to visit the bundled attractions.
-The new Tripadvisor Plus subscription service pays for itself with members-only discounts and experiences as well.
+In some of the most popular vacation spots in the U.S., aggregators like CityPASS sell discounted tickets to multiple attractions and tours that can save you money if you’re already planning to visit the bundled attractions.

-AFFORDABLE TRIPS: 10 Cheap Family Vacations That Are Actually Super Fun
+BUDGET-FRIENDLY: 11 Cheap Family Vacations That Are Super Fun

 Every destination is different, but thoroughly researching your vacation options ahead of time is a good way to guarantee a cheaper trip.